-Analytic Systems Stand ard Guidance d) biological, chemical and/or radiological safety; e) specimen type, acceptable container(s), and if applicable, minimum specimen quantity or volume and/or required preservative; f) requirements for patient preparation, specimen collection, labeling, storage, preservation, transportation, processing, and/or sending to a reference or contract laboratory; g) criteria for specimen acceptance and rejection that is consistent with requirements in Specimen Processing Standard of Practice 4; h) storage of residual specimens and time limits for requesting additional testing; i) required equipment, instruments and reagents; j) instrument and equipment function checks and preventive maintenance; k) test performance specifications for accuracy, precision, reportable range, and analytical sensitivity and specificity; l) environmental requirements, including as needed, the separation of incompatible activities and/or precautions to mitigate specimen contamination; m) actions to be taken if the laboratory is unable to perform any part of the testing procedure; m) The test procedure may refer to separate policy documents. n) steps required for testing, including, as appropriate: i. preparation of slides, solutions, calibrators, controls, reagents, stains and other materials
+Analytic Systems Stand lard Guidance d) biological, chemical and/or radiological safety; e) specimen type, acceptable container(s), and if applicable, minimum specimen quantity or volume and/or required preservative; f) requirements for patient preparation, specimen collection, labeling, storage, preservation, transportation, processing, and/or sending to a reference or contract laboratory; g) criteria for specimen acceptance and rejection that is consistent with requirements in Specimen Processing Standard of Practice 4; h) storage of residual specimens and time limits for requesting additional testing; i) required equipment, instruments and reagents; j) instrument and equipment function checks and preventive maintenance; k) test performance specifications for accuracy, precision, reportable range, and analytical sensitivity and specificity; I) environmental requirements, including as needed, the separation of incompatible activities and/or precautions to mitigate specimen contamination; m) actions to be taken if the laboratory is unable to perform any part of the testing procedure; m) The test procedure may refer to separate policy documents. n) steps required for testing, including, as appropriate: i. preparation of slides, solutions, calibrators, controls, reagents, stains and other materials

-Analytic Systems Standard Guidance iii iii iv vii viii ix o) rep p) refooth q) lim wh used in testing; i. microscopic examination, including the detection of inadequately prepared slides; i. calibration and calibration verification procedures; v. quality control procedures that specify acceptance and rejection criteria; v. corrective action to be taken when quality control or calibration verification fail to meet acceptability criteria; i. calculations or evaluation criteria used to determine test results; ii. interpretation of test results; ii. confirmatory, supplemental or additional testing, if required; n) ix.
-Panic or alert value summary lists may be posted if under document control and where these values are referenced in the clinical test procedure.
-For results that are communicated verbally, a read back requirement should be implemented to verify results. as y laboratory policy, service or additional requirements indicated in the New York State Clinical Laboratory andards of Practice.
+Analytic Systems Stano lard Guidance ii. used in testing; microscopic examination, including the detection of inadequately prepared slides; iii. calibration and calibration verification procedures; iv. quality control procedures that specify acceptance and rejection criteria; V. corrective action to be taken when quality control or calibration verification fail to meet acceptability criteria; vi. calculations or evaluation criteria used to determine test results; vii. interpretation of test results; viii. confirmatory, supplemental or additional testing, if required; ix. reporting results, including imminently life- threatening results, or panic or alert values; and n) ix.
+Panic or alert value summary lists may be posted if under document control and where these values are 0) repor table range for quantitative tests; referenced in the clinical test procedure.
+For results that a communicated verbally, a read back requirement should p) ence ranges, therapeutic or toxic concentrations, or interpretive criteria as appropriate to the test; implemented to verify results. q) ions of the test, including interfering substances applicable; r) refere ences to pertinent literature; and s) as inc aboratory policy, service or additional requirements licated in the New York State Clinical Laboratory lards of Practice.

-Analytic Systems Standard Guidance Testing procedures must be retained according to Document and Specimen Retention Standard of Practice 3.
-Regulatory authority: 10 NYCRR subdivision 58-1.10(g) Test Procedure Content Standard of Practice 2 (TPC S2): Test Procedures for Unidirectional Workflow Three (3) separate rooms are recommended for nucleic acid amplification assays.
-An alternative arrangement may be In addition to the requirements in Test Procedure Content Standard of Practice 1, laboratories conducting target amplification must have procedures to prevent nucleic acid contamination that include: developed within a room where reagent preparations (e.g. mastermix set-up and template addition) are performed in distinct areas. a) does not apply to FDA-approved Closed System a) unidirectional workflow from pre- to postamplification; Amplification Tests (CSATs).
-Individuals performing CSATs may return to pre-amplification areas. b) work area(s), personal protective equipment, and testing materials dedicated to preamplification procedures; e) the remediation plan should: define the decontamination procedure(s) to be employed; include root cause c) work area(s), personal protective equipment, and testing materials dedicated to postamplification procedures; investigation, corrective action, competency assessment with retraining if necessary, and evidence supporting the d) processes to prevent exposing specimens and preamplification samples to amplification products; and adequacy of the remediation/decontamination procedures (e.g. environmental monitoring, increasing the number of negative controls per run). e) a decontamination and remediation plan to be implemented in the event of contamination. negative controls per runy.
-Testing procedures must be retained according to Document and Specimen Retention Standard of Practice 3.
-Regulatory authority: 10 NYCRR subdivision 58-1.10(g)
+Analytic Systems Guidance Three (3) separate rooms are recommended for nucleic acid amplification assays.
+An alternative arrangement may be developed within a room where reagent preparations (e.g. mastermix set-up and template addition) are performed in distinct areas. a) does not apply to FDA-approved Closed System Amplification Tests (CSATs).
+Individuals performing CSATs may return to pre-amplification areas. e) the remediation plan should: define the decontamination procedure(s) to be employed; include root cause investigation, corrective action, competency assessment with retraining if necessary, and evidence supporting the adequacy of the remediation/decontamination procedures (e.g. environmental monitoring, increasing the number of negative controls per run).